soundsonacid/nanobook/README.md

 currently, nanobook runs 812 lines of rust with comments & whitespace - as of 10/22/23 this is before i've written tests for it to make sure everything works as expected

-nanobook only supports two markets total - SOL/ANY and ANY/SOL
+nanobook Orderbooks only supports markets where SOL is either the base or the quote (SOL/ANY & ANY/SOL)

 because i am writing tests for this with a token i decided to call "NANO", the markets & balances are denoted with Nano in several places for clarity